The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 **Why is `loadTodos` defined outside of `useEffect`?
 What would break if it were defined inside the effect instead?**

+**Before reading the answer, try this:**

+1. Search the codebase for every place `loadTodos` is referenced.
+List them all.
+How many components use it?
+2. Add a `console.log('loadTodos called')` inside `loadTodos`.
+What causes it be triggered?
+3. Mentally move `loadTodos` inside the `useEffect` callback.
+Could you still pass it as a prop to `AddTodoForm` and `TodoList`?
+Why or why not?

 <details><summary>Answer</summary>

-`checkForSession` only ever needs to run once — on mount.
+`checkForSession` only ever needs to run once — on mount (the first time the component loads).
 Defining it inside the effect is fine because nothing else needs to call it.

 `loadTodos` is different: it also runs on mount, but it needs to run again every time a todo is created, updated, or deleted.
 After any mutation, the component that performed the mutation calls `loadTodos()` to refetch the latest data from the server.
 This is the **refetch-after-write** pattern.